A brief look at how Sano and Hajime are doing together a couple of months after Seeing Red.

 “Because I’m trying to save that other half,” said Sano irritably.
 “You fancy exorcists with your inheritance and stocks and house that’s already paid off and shit might not know what it’s like for poor college students who work at a cheap-ass restaurant.”

-Hajime, not bothering to point out either that his house was not, in fact, paid off or that Sano’s plurals were getting a little confused, just laughed at him again.
+Hajime, not bothering to point out either that his house was not, in fact, paid off, or that Sano’s plurals were getting a little confused, merely laughed at him again.

-Normally Hajime had a prompt reply for anything Sano said, even if it was only, “Idiot,” but this one required an unexpected amount of thought.
+Normally Hajime had a prompt reply for anything Sano said, even if only “Idiot,” but this one required an unexpected amount of thought.
 In continued silence, therefore, he pulled into his driveway and shut off the car.
 Then he turned toward Sano.
-The latter appeared to have his full attention on the phone in his hands, but this did nothing to lessen the impression of sincerity in the proposal he’d just made.
+The latter appeared to have his full attention on the phone in his hands, but this did nothing to lessen the impression of sincerity in the proposal he’d made.
 He really had just thought of this idea, given it perhaps a minute’s contemplation not undivided with more frivolous thoughts, come to a conclusion, and presented it immediately to the other party involved.
-Just like that.
+Perfectly simply.

 Whatever nickname Hajime chose to give him, Sano was not actually unintelligent.
-And that an intelligent person could reach and divulge such an important decision so quickly without seeming to worry about it at all was… well, it was stupid.
+And that an intelligent person could reach and divulge such an important decision so quickly without seeming to worry about it at all was… well, stupid.
 But in a way it was also impressive.
-And there was something about such an alien manner of seeing the world, of thinking about things, that was fascinating, too.
+And something about such an alien manner of seeing the world, of thinking about things, fascinated Hajime, too.
 Stupid, impressive, fascinating… it was almost Sano himself in miniature.

-There was also the issue of Sano’s apparent level of trust to consider.
+He must also consider the issue of Sano’s apparent level of trust.
 Though Hajime remembered with unusual clarity the unhesitating way Sano had told him, “You wouldn’t have done it if you didn’t think you had to,” in regard to a certain fairly serious injury a couple of months back, he hadn’t properly recognized, even then, to what degree Sano trusted him.
-At the moment he had not only the evidence provided by what Sano had just put forward, but a mental sense of that confidence not terribly difficult to pick up on now he was actively looking for it.
+At the moment he had not only the evidence provided by what Sano had put forward, but a mental sense of that confidence not terribly difficult to pick up on now he actively looked for it.

-Of course Hajime had no intention of betraying or taking advantage of Sano in any way — and didn’t anticipate any unless in the unlikely event that there arose some moral demand superior to that of not betraying or taking advantage of a friend — but despite Sano’s trust in him being (probably) perfectly justified, its level after this amount of time seemed just as precipitously attained as Sano’s other choices.
+Of course Hajime had no intention of betraying or taking advantage of Sano in any way — and didn’t anticipate any unless in the unlikely event there arose some moral demand superior to that of not betraying or taking advantage of a friend — but despite Sano’s trust in him being (probably) perfectly justified, its level after this amount of time seemed easily as precipitously attained as Sano’s other choices.
 Simultaneously, though… no matter how silly it was and no matter how logically Hajime argued against the sensation… he liked it.
-He wasn’t sure if anyone had ever trusted him to that degree, and the thought that Sano did was specifically and recognizably pleasing.
+He wasn’t sure if anyone had ever trusted him to that degree, and that Sano did specifically and recognizably pleased him.